idekerlab/cellmaps_image_embedding/docs/usage.rst

     Image node attribute file fold to use.
 Default is 1.

 - ``--fake_embedder``
     If set, generate fake embedding.
+This mode is only for testing/troubleshooting; the resulting ``image_emd.tsv`` contains intentionally random vectors and is **not** suitable for downstream scientific analysis.

 - ``--dimensions``
     Dimensions of generated embedding vector.
 Default is 1024.